dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

    dials.import ../../814/1/*.img distance=2193

 Looking at the metadata with ``dials.show show.imported.expt`` shows that the distance from the headers is now overwritten to be 2193 mm.
-At this point we can now view the images:
+Let's now view the
+images:

 .. code-block:: bash